 Interestingly, joint pain is frequently accompanied by neuropathy, and joint pain is usually improved dramatically by treating the nerve(s).
 The nerve may even begin the joint degeneration.
-Treating the nerves seems to be more important when treating small joints, such as finger joints.
-It’s great for joint capsule pain and to make the joint become smaller and more normal looking.
+Treating the nerves seems to be more productive when treating small joints, such as finger joints.
+It reduces the joint capsule pain & swelling, making the joint smaller and more normal looking.

-My new treatment strategy for MS stands out for its safety, efficacy, speed and low cost, compared to the standard treatments which are designed to work through the CNS, but it doesn’t do that well enough.
-It’s too slow and ineffective.
-I don’t like the DMTs and infusions because they are toxic, slow and are not very helpful.
+My new treatment strategy for MS stands out for its safety, efficacy, speed and low cost, compared to the standard treatments which are designed to work through the CNS, but it doesn’t impress.
+I don’t like the DMTs and infusions because they are not very helpful.
 On the other hand, we see rapid improvement in symptoms and get early remission (i.e., no further neurologic degeneration).
 The focus on the CNS is a waste of time because treating the obvious peripheral problems directly is much more productive in overcoming the disease.

 While the CNS can be involved, peripheral and general symptoms are more common and these can prevent mobility.
 I prefer to begin with the mobility problems so as to get the patient ambulatory as soon as possible.
 Then I’ll treat other patient preferential areas.
 But overcoming pain and immobility are high on the patient’s preference list.